erinnmclaughlin/DooT/README.md

 {
     // code to add the todo item

+    return $"""
-    return $"The following todo item was successfully added to the user's todo list:\n{JsonSerializer.Serialize(todoItem, _serializerOptions)}";
+        The following todo item was successfully added to the user's todo list:
+        {JsonSerializer.Serialize(todoItem, _serializerOptions)}
+        """;
 }
 ```